 The Board of Directors has a written "Conflicts of Interest Policy" contained herein.
 Directors and trustees should review the policy so that all members are aware of the type of transactions that may prohibit them from joining the Board of Directors.
-The policy prohibits board members from engaging in any transaction that may result in even the appearance of a conflict of interest in the absence of written disclosure of anticipated or actual conflicts.
-Directors and officers are charged with the duty to act in the interest of the corporation.
+The policy prohibits board members and trustees from engaging in any transaction that may result in even the appearance of a conflict of interest in the absence of written disclosure of anticipated or actual conflicts.
+Directors and trustees are charged with the duty to act in the interest of the corporation.
 This duty of loyalty requires that any conflict of interest, real or possible, always be disclosed in advance of joining a board and when they arise.
-Board members should avoid transactions in which they or their family members benefit personally.
-If such transactions are unavoidable, Board members must disclose them fully and completely to the board.
+Board members and trustees should avoid transactions in which they or their family members benefit personally.
+If such transactions are unavoidable, Board members and trustees must disclose them fully and completely to the Board.

-In order to exercise this duty of loyalty directors must be careful to examine transactions that involve board members or officers.
+In order to exercise this duty of loyalty directors and trustees must be careful to examine transactions that involve board members, trustees or officers.
 The Board of Directors must not approve any transaction that is not fair and reasonable, and a conflicted board member may not participate in the Board of Directors' vote.
 Please also review the Code of Conduct.